chinaecheremudo002-gif/Ethereum-Analysis/README.md

 Overall, this analysis helps identify the most impactful transactions each day and provides a clearer picture of how large-scale value movements influence Ethereum network behavior.

+# Rolling Cost Forecast (7-Day Moving Average of Gas Prices)

+## Summary

+This analysis applies a 7-day moving average to Ethereum gas prices in order to smooth out daily fluctuations and reveal the overall trend in transaction costs.
+Because gas fees on the Ethereum network can change rapidly due to congestion and varying demand, daily values alone can be unstable and difficult to interpret.

+By averaging gas prices over a 7-day window, the analysis highlights more stable cost patterns and helps identify periods where transaction fees are consistently lower.
+These periods are considered cost-efficient windows, where users can execute transactions at relatively cheaper rates.

+Overall, this approach provides a clearer understanding of network cost behavior by filtering out short-term volatility and focusing on sustained trends in gas fees.